Pet Import Regulations in the UAE: A Complete Guide for Pet Owners

 Required Treatments for Dogs and Cats within 10 Days Pre-Shipping

-In addition to the required vaccinations, pets must undergo certain treatments within 10 days of shipping.
+Besides, in addition to the required vaccinations, pets must undergo certain treatments within 10 days of shipping.
 These treatments include:

 • Anti-external parasites using Fipronil or Permethrin